raspberrypilearning/charting-champions/en/step_2.md

 --- /task ---

-When you store something it gets an **index** — a number, starting from `0`, that tells you the item's position in the list.
+When you store something it gets an **index**: a number, starting from `0`, that tells you the item's position in the list.

 --- task ---